Why Does My Skin Get Sensitive Sometimes? 5 Potential Reasons

 • Allergic contact dermatitis.
 Direct contact with an allergen causes this response.
 If you’ve ever suffered through a case of poison ivy after dashing through the woods, or you developed a rash after wearing a bracelet made with nickel, you’re familiar with this type of allergic reaction.
 You might have a red swollen rash, or it might be bumpy, itchy, or scaly—or all of the above.

 Atopic dermatitis, also known as eczema, is another common type of allergic reaction.
 However, unlike other types of allergic reactions like hives, it’s not caused by a histamine response.
 In fact, the exact cause is still unclear, although it’s often linked to the presence of asthma or food allergies.
-Regardless of the cause, it can make your skin itchy and dry, and if you scratch it, it can get infected, weeping fluid that dries into crust.

 Other Skin Conditions that Look Like Sensitive Skin